Yeshwanth369/Yeshwanth369/README.md

 - 👋 Hi, I’m @Yeshwanth369
-- 👀 I’m interested in Robotics,Iot
+- 👀 I’m interested in Robotics,AI
-- 🌱 I’m currently learning python
+- 🌱 I’m currently working as a AI Engineer
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me yeshwanth963@gmail.com